12th October, 2022

 As an example, in a toolbox talk about PPE, you might show your team how to check the date on a hard hat, to see if it should still be used.
 You might also show how to check for scratches and damage.

 The advantage of a demonstration is that it can be interactive.
-You could get attendees to demonstrate, or in this case, get them all to check their own PPE as part of the talk.
+You could get attendees to demonstrate, or in this case, get them all to check their PPE as part of the talk.

 Demonstrations are good to show how, but they might be best used as an element of your toolbox talk, rather than the whole talk.
 It would be difficult, or even dangerous, to demonstrate things going wrong or what not to do.
+Not every health and safety talk topic will be safe to deliver as a demonstration.

 Videos can be used to provide many of the benefits of presentations and demonstrations and can include text, video, images and sound.
 Videos are a really popular format because they: